 |Node Exited Node|

 |Node Grab Ended|

 Responses are defined reactions to events.
-To link a Response to an event simply the user needs to connect the Execute channel from Event to the execute channel of a Response.
-The user can connect the output Execute channel from a Response to input Execute channel of another response to guarantee order of execution and to link multiple responses to an Event.
+To link a Response to an event simply the user needs to connect the Execute channel from the Event to the execute channel of a Response.
+The user can connect the output Execute channel from a Response to the input Execute channel of another response to guarantee the order of execution and to link multiple responses to an Event.

 1- Play a Sequence